Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers

 As the number of complaints about the incident topped 10,000, Ofcom announced its inquiry and Cameron andBrown joined other MPs in condemning the broadcaster's actions.

 Brown described the prank calls as inappropriate and unacceptable , while Cameron called on the BBC to be transparent about how the programme came to be broadcast, given that it was pre-recorded.

-BBC, said: We're going to have a full investigation, look at the facts and take the appropriate action.
-In an interview with the BBC, he admitted the programme was unacceptable and said clear editorial guidelines needed to be followed, but
+at the BBC, said: We're going to have a full investigation, look at the facts and take the appropriate action.
+In an interview with the BBC, he admitted the programme was unacceptable and said clear editorial guidelines needed to be

 Cameron said the BBC had some very straightforward questions to answer.
 The main question is why did they allow this programme to be broadcast, given that it was pre-recorded? he said.

 The subject of the prank calls had arisen earlier yesterday during a debate in the House of Commons, in which the Justice minister David Hanson told MPs that the broadcast was not appropriate .
 Later, the Tory MP Nadine Dorries called on